-- I. Application for admission must be made on the Undergraduate Application for Admission.
-The application must be signed by the applicant (and a parent or guardian if the applicant is under 18 years of age) and returned to the Office of Admissions as soon as possible.
-A non-refundable application fee of \$30 must be submitted by a check or money order payable to Shenandoah University.
-The application fee is not credited to tuition and fees. - 2.
-Transfer applicants must submit evidence of good standing at the college last attended and an official transcript(s) of credits earned at all institutions previously attended, showing entrance credits accepted and results of standardized tests administered.
-Transfer applicants who have completed fewer than 24 credits must also submit official high school transcripts.
+- I. Shenandoah University Undergraduate Application for Admission.
+The application must be signed by the applicant (and a parent or guardian if the applicant is under 18 years of age). - 2.
+A non-refundable application fee of \$30 submitted by check, money order, or electronically payable to Shenandoah University.
+The application fee is not credited to tuition and fees. - 3.
+Official transcript(s) of credits earned, entrance credits accepted, results of standardized tests administered, and evidence of good standing forwarded in a sealed envelope or a secure electronic transmission directly from each institution attended to the Office of Admissions. - 4.
+Applicants who have completed fewer than 24 credits must also submit official high school transcripts. - 5.
 SAT or ACT scores are also required if the applicant has been out of high school less than two years.
-It is the responsibility of the transfer applicant to have official transcripts of all academic work and evidence of honorable dismissal forwarded directly to the Office of Admissions.
-Credentials submitted by the applicant are not considered official.
-For admission as a transfer student without qualification, the applicant must be in good standing and eligible to return to his/her former institution.
-Any other special admissions shall be considered probationary and shall be governed by all restrictions associated with that classification.